MalinRekdal/Master-thesis-about-Parkinsons-Detection/README.md

 - #### Generated_results: Plots or images generated through other code will be saved here.
 - #### Images: Folder with images showing results that are used in the report for the project.
 - #### Excell Features: Features extracted from EWA-DB and PC-GITA.
-- #### Excell Results: All results obtained for this project used in the report.
+- #### Excell Results: All results obtained for this project are used in the report.

 ## 2 - Getting started

-### 2 choises for what to do:
+### 2 choices for what to do:
-1) #### It is only the create_features_from_wav and analyse_signal files that needs the setup with DisVoice, Praat and Kaldi.
-Therefore you can choose to skip the steps underneath and just use the features in Features.xlsx file that is attached and run the rest of the code as normal.
-Then the packages you need must be installed separately as well.
+1) #### Only the create_features_from_wav and analyse_signal files must be set up with DisVoice, Praat, and Kaldi.
+Therefore, you can skip the steps underneath and use the features in the Features.xlsx file that is attached and run the rest of the code as normal.
+Then, the packages you need must be installed separately.

-2) #### If you do the steps underneath and set up then you can run create_features_from_wav to create features for all data.
-This file needs to be run with one system argument that is a string, and corresponds to the name of a file you want the features saved to.
-A file will then be created with the phonation, articulation and prosody features from all waveforms indicated with the paths.
-Then you use this file of features from the PC-GITA-data file and run the rest of the code.
+2) #### If you follow the steps and set them up, you can run create_features_from_wav to create features for all data.
+This file needs to be run with one system argument, a string corresponding to the name of a file you want the features saved to.
+A file will then be created with the phonation, articulation, and prosody features from all waveforms the paths indicate.
+Then, you use this file of features from the PC-GITA-data file and run the rest of the code.

 ### The steps underneath will explain how to set up an environment on a Linux device and install everything needed for this project.
-This is based on my experiences and the problems I acountered.
+This is based on my experiences and the problems I have encountered.

 ### 2.1 - Setup environment